WSU-kduncan/cicd-3120-Egg-Roll/README.md

     - `sudo docker build -t my-apache2 .`
   - how to run the container
     - `sudo docker run --rm -it -p 8080:80 ubuntu`
-    - ``udo docker run --rm -it -p 8080:80 eggr0ll/mysite:latest` - if pulled from dockerhub to local
+    - `sudo docker run --rm -it -p 8080:80 eggr0ll/mysite:latest` - if pulled from dockerhub to local
   - how to view the project (open a browser...go to ip and port...)
     - http://localhost:8080/
     - http://127.0.0.1:8080